 Now living in the St. Louis Metro area since 2006, Terry and Scott have become local favorites with their fiery performance and pristine harmonies.

 In September of 2013, YOUNGER THAN YESTERDAY...ROGERS, NIENHAUS, CURTIS & POLITTE, released their self titled CD, YOUNGER THAN YESTERDAY.
 The CD release event was held at The Wildey Theatre in Edwardsville,IL and has become a thing of legend, as a tornado took out all the power in town just minutes into the show, prompting YTY to bring out their acoustic instruments to finish the show!
-Still performing currently in 2021.

 Biography